neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.print_event_queue
+.. method:: CVode.print_event_queue()

-    Syntax:
-        ``cvode.print_event_queue()``

-        ``cvode.print_event_queue(vector)``

-    Description:
+            CVode.print_event_queue(vector)

     With no arg, prints information on the event queue.
     It should only be called after an finitialize and before changing any aspect of the model structure.
 Many types of structure changes invalidate pointers used in the event queue.

     With a ``vector`` argument, the delivery times are copied to the :class:`Vector` in proper monotonically increasing order.

 ----

-.. method:: CVode.event_queue_info
+.. method:: CVode.event_queue_info(2, tvec, list)

-    Syntax:
-        ``cvode.event_queue_info(2, tvec, list)``

-        ``cvode.event_queue_info(3, tvec, flagvec, list)``
+            CVode.event_queue_info(3, tvec, flagvec, list)

-    Description:
     Returns NetCon (2) or SelfEvent (3) information currently on the event queue.
     If the type is 2,  NetCon information currently on the event queue is returned: delivery times are returned in tvec and the corresponding NetCon objects are returned in the :class:`List` arg.
 If the type is 3, SelfEvent information is returned: delivery times are returned in tvec, the flags are returned in flagvec, and the SelfEvent targets (ArtificialCells are PointProcesses) returned in the List arg.

     It should only be called after an finitialize and before changing any aspect of the model structure.
 Many types of structure changes invalidate pointers used in the event queue.

     The delivery times are copied to the Vector in proper monotonically increasing order.

      .. note::